 ...
 "Watching Bo Diddley was university for me," Keith Richards recently told Rolling Stone.
 Jagger said yesterday that Diddley "was very generous to us in our early years and we learned a lot from him."

 ...
-In a statement yesterday, Academy chief Neil Portnow hailed Diddley as one of rock-and-roll's "true pioneers" who "leaves an indelible mark on American music and culture."
+In a statement yesterday, Academy chief Neil Portnow hailed Diddley as one of rock-and-roll's "true pioneers" who "leaves an indelible mark on American music and culture."...
+He added: "The Bo Diddley beat surely will continue on."

 ...
 Bomp-a-bomp-a-bomp.
 Bomp-bomp.

-Rest in peace, Bo, but never let that rhythm die.
+______Rest in peace, Bo, but never let that rhythm die.
 We'll always remember you fondly!

 No comments: